iqtree/piqtree2/docs/index.md

 ## Supported platforms

 At present we do not provide native binaries for Windows.
-Windows users can run `piqtree2` using the Windows Susbsystem for Linux (WSL) which can installed via the Windows Store.
+Windows users can run `piqtree2` using the Windows Subsystem for Linux (WSL) which can installed via the Windows Store.